 - Check Social Icons on Right to display them in the top-right corner.
 When unchecked, the icons display with the navigation links.

-Use the Social Icons section of the Style Editor to adjust their size, color, style, and shape.
+Use the Social Icons section of Site Styles to adjust their size, color, style, and shape.

-If your site has a Products Page, use the Shopping Cart section of the Style Editor to choose how your shopping cart displays and style it, including:
+If your site has a Products Page, use the Shopping Cart section of Site Styles to choose how your shopping cart displays and style it, including:

 - Cart Link Display - Choose whether it displays with the navigation as text, on the right as an icon, or is hidden.